-- 9.20 Business-Industrial development should be set back from Township Road 250 and Range Road 33, with preference given to Business-Commercial uses and landscaping interfacing with public frontages. - 9.21 Industrial development shall be attractively designed, complement existing development, and address the County's Commercial, Office, and Industrial Design Guidelines and the design requirements of Section 28 and Appendix B. - 9.22 Vehicle parking areas should be located to the side or rear of buildings and away from public frontages so as to be effectively screened. - 9.23 Industrial development shall provide for convenient, attractive, and efficient pedestrian and bicycle linkages between building entrances, sites, and, where applicable, adjacent areas. - 9.24 All private lighting, including security and parking area lighting, shall be designed to respect the County's 'dark sky' policies, conserve energy, reduce glare, and minimize light trespass onto surrounding properties. - 9.25 The use of fencing should not be permitted, other than for screening of outside storage, garbage bins, or for security purposes, provided the security area is adjacent to the side or rear of the primary building.
+- 9.19 Industrial development should be set back from Township Road 250 and Range Road 33, with preference given to Commercial uses and landscaping interfacing with public frontages. - 9.20 Industrial development shall be attractively designed, complement existing development, and address the Commercial, Office, and Industrial Design Guidelines in Rocky View County and the design requirements of Section 28 and Appendix B.

+- 9.21 Outdoor storage and outside display areas may be permitted and shall demonstrate conformity with policy Sections 14 (Transitions) and 21 (Scenic and Community Corridors). - 9.22 Parking areas should be located to the side or rear of buildings and away from public frontages so as to be effectively screened. - 9.23 Industrial development shall provide for convenient, attractive, and efficient pedestrian and bicycle linkages between building entrances, sites, and, where applicable, adjacent areas. - 9.24 All lighting, including security and parking area lighting, shall be designed to respect the County's 'dark sky' policies, conserve energy, reduce glare, and minimize light trespass onto surrounding properties. - 9.25 The use of fencing should not be permitted, other than for screening of outside storage, and/or garbage bins, or for security purposes, provided the security area is adjacent to the side or rear of the primary building.

-9.26 All redesignation and subdivision applications proposing Business-Commercial development shall be supported by a local plan in accordance with the requirements of Section 28 and Appendix B.
+9.26 All redesignation and subdivision applications proposing Industrial development shall be supported by a local plan in accordance with the requirements of Section 28 and Appendix B.